 meltdowns moments like these.
 However, since it’s been over 9 years now that I’ve been a recovered WD&S addict (funny, but true), I usually turn to a piece of 80% dark chocolate or yes, sometimes I whip up my most popular chocolate cake recipe (that would be this one 🙂 ) at 8PM.
 Then I eat some of the batter while I wait impatiently for it to bake so I can have a nice warm slice the second it’s cool enough to touch.

-This cake is basically my chocolate cupcake recipe from Paleo Chocolate Lovers’.
+This Paleo Chocolate Cake is basically my chocolate cupcake recipe from Paleo Chocolate Lovers’.
 I just used a bundt pan, and arrowroot in place of chia meal.
 If you like healthier chocolate recipes, check out my book!
-What I love about this recipe is that I never feel guilty eating it I mean seriously, look at these ingredients—have you ever seen a healthier chocolate cake?!
+What I love about this recipe is that I never feel guilty eating it 🙂 I mean seriously, look at these ingredients—have you ever seen a healthier chocolate cake?!

 Paleo Chocolate Cake